17 Oct I Switched To Bing For Two Weeks

 Even a loosely worded search leaves me wanting on Bing.
 Clearly I’m not looking for what imagery is.
 Google might not have an exact answer either, but its top two results are pointing me toward the information I need to answer the question.

 Now before I completely gulp down a tall glass of Google cool aid, it’s worth mentioning that this might be a directionality problem.
 Maybe Google can read my mind because I’ve used it so much and I know how to get the results I’m looking for.
 That I’ve taught Google to read my mind instead of the other way around.

 My intention was to find an address.
 From experience I know that I just need to type its name into Google and I’ll get the map.
 In fact I was searching for a map and I know how to bother Google to display the address.
 Maybe if I was a heavy Bing user I’d know to add the term Vancouver and I’d get a better result.

 But Google knows that I’m looking for the one in Vancouver and even gave me the right address, not all these different ones.
 So while I’m inclined to believe that I know how to squeeze Google for the results I’m looking for, it still seems that Bing isn’t as intuitive.

 I often use different functions to get Google to work for me.
-There are times when I have forgotten a simple piece of information and I use Google to “exercise memory.”
+Sometimes when I have forgotten a simple piece of information, I use Google to “exercise memory”.
 The first example, “define: in” is a common one but, to save some face, typically it’s for more complicated words.

 Sometimes I need to access Google translate.
 Bing doesn’t even provide a similar service.
 There’s also Google’s Calculator which I often use.
 I use the metric system so I often have to translate imperial weights and temperatures into kilos and celsius.
 Google does that simply with a few numbers.
 Now I could do the math on my own or, more likely, download an app on my phone.
 But the fact that it’s a search away is exactly what I want in a search engine.